mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 I used to keep my webcam in a drawer between recording sessions.
 I'd keep the microphone and arm in another room.
 That meant that the first five minutes of every recording session were me just gathering equipment and setting it up on my desk.

 Instead, I now keep as much of my equipment connected and ready to record as possible.
 I keep my microphone on my desk with the mic already hooked up.
-And I keep my webcam open on my tripod ready to drop on my desk.
+And I keep my webcam set up on my tripod, ready to drop on my desk.

 ### Record in chapters